tifuun/rai_smiley/README.md

 Not that long ago, the function of `pyproject.toml` was done by a different file called `setup.py`.
-Indeed, many large projects still rely on `setup.py`, and you are free to do so too, but it's always best to follow the latests practices.
+Indeed, many large projects still rely on `setup.py`, and you are free to do so too.

 ## `MANIFEST.in`

-This file declares that everything under `pc_smiley/resources` are part of this package and should never be ignored.
+This file declares that everything under `rai_smiley/resources` are part of this package and should never be ignored.
 You can read the comment inside `MANIFEST.in` for more information.